 “Have you ever been in a house of mirrors?
 You see yourself with big hips or a cone head, and it’s fun.”

 But not when the images are distorted, she said.
-When she speaks as a teacher and friend, a warm and intelligent woman.
+She speaks as a teacher and friend, a warm and intelligent woman.

 “When I stand before you a mother and a mentor … and you hear my accent and ask where I’m from, and I say Mexico, and you see a criminal.”